giantswarm/docs/src/content/tutorials/access-management/authorization/index.md

   name: customer:GROUPNAME
 ```

-Be aware that it is currently not possible to configure additional admins via our web UI.
+Be aware that it's currently not possible to configure additional admins via our web UI.

 ### Configure access automatically across organizations {#configure-across-organizations}

 As described above, a `RoleBindingTemplate` can be applied whenever identical access needs to be maintained across several or all organizations dynamically.

 The following template will create a `RoleBinding` that binds a role to a service account in all organization namespaces dynamically.
-Since it is filled in dynamically, we do not give a namespace for the service account.
+Since it's filled in dynamically, we don't give a namespace for the service account.

 ```yaml
 apiVersion: auth.giantswarm.io/v1alpha1